marijnh/Eloquent-JavaScript/04_data.md

 A nice thing about lists is that they can share parts of their structure.
 For example, if I create two new values `{value: 0, rest: list}` and `{value: -1, rest: list}` (with `list` referring to the binding defined earlier), they are both independent lists, but they share the structure that makes up their last three elements.
 The original list is also still a valid three-element list.

 Write a function `arrayToList` that builds up a list structure like the one shown when given `[1, 2, 3]` as argument.
 Also write a `listToArray` function that produces an array from a list.
-Then add a helper function `prepend`, which takes an element and a list and creates a new list that adds the element to the front of the input list, and `nth`, which takes a list and a number and returns the element at the given position in the list (with zero referring to the first element) or `undefined` when there is no such element.
+Then add the helper functions `prepend`, which takes an element and a list and creates a new list that adds the element to the front of the input list, and `nth`, which takes a list and a number and returns the element at the given position in the list (with zero referring to the first element) or `undefined` when there is no such element.

 {{index recursion}}